Articles on: Hugo AI Agent & Chatbot

 • Method B → The workflow you've selected must start an Action or Condition block

-I you are using Condition blocks early in your flow, ensure that their conditions are indeed met for the conversations you've been monitoring.
+If you are using Condition blocks early in your flow, ensure that their conditions are indeed met for the conversations you've been monitoring.
+Also make sure that your blocks are properly connected logically.

-If despite your efforts the issue still persists, shoot us a message, we'll likely be able to help
+If despite your efforts the issue still persists, shoot us a message, we'll likely be able to help:)

-Updated on: 01/02/2026
+Updated on: 04/05/2026

 Was this article helpful?